ljsinclair/featurebase-docs/help-on-help/regenerate-sql-svg/regenerate-sql-svg.md

 # Regenerating SQL SVGs

-The scripts found in the /assets/sql-bnf folder are used to regenerate images found in /assets/sql-guide
+Scripts found in this folder are used to regenerate SQL-guide images found in `/assets/images/sql-guide`.

 ## makebnf.sh